Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Results

 and the covariance of the merged least squares learner is

 Since the merged learner ignores between-study heterogeneity, the trace of its first component is generally larger than that of the ensemble learner.
 However, since the merged learner is trained on a larger sample, the trace of its second component is generally smaller than that of the ensemble learner.
-The merged and ensemble learners based on least squares are unbiased, so the transition point depends on the trade-off between these two components.
-When $p=1$, Expression \ref{cor1_limit} shows that having a higher-variance predictor favors ensembling over merging, since increasing the variance of the predictor amplifies the impact of the random effect.
+When merged and ensemble learners are trained using correctly specified least squares models, they are unbiased, so the transition point depends on the trade-off between these two components.
+When $P=1$, Expression \ref{cor1_limit} shows that having a higher-variance predictor favors ensembling over merging, since increasing the variance of the predictor amplifies the impact of the random effect.

-Unlike least squares estimators, ridge regression estimators are biased as a result of regularization.
+Unlike least squares estimators, ridge regression estimators are biased as a result of regularization even when the models are correctly specified.
 The transition point for ridge regression depends on the regularization parameters used on the merged and individual datasets.
-It also depends on the true coefficient vector $\vec \beta$ through the squared bias terms in the mean squared prediction errors of the merged and ensemble learners, so an estimate of $\vec \beta$ is needed to compute the expressions in Theorems 3 and 4.
-These expressions can vary considerably for different choices of regularization parameters and different values of $\vec \beta$.
-We did not provide the asymptotic results for ridge regression as $K \to \infty$ (with the study sizes held constant) because this scenario is not entirely fair to the ensemble learner.
-For $p > n_k$ and sufficiently large $K$, the merged learner will be in the low-dimensional setting while the ensemble learner will remain in the high-dimensional setting.
-As $K \to \infty$, the bias term approaches 0 for the merged learner (assuming $\lambda/K \to 0$) but not for the ensemble learner, which suggests that when $K$ is sufficiently large, merging will always yield lower mean squared prediction error than ensembling.
+It also depends on the true relationship $\vec f$ between the predictors and the outcome through the squared bias terms in the mean squared prediction errors of the merged and ensemble learners, so an estimate of $\vec f$ is needed to compute the expressions in Theorems \ref{thm1} and \ref{thm2}.
+These expressions can vary considerably for different choices of regularization parameters and different forms of $\vec f$.
+We did not provide the asymptotic results for ridge regression as $K \to \infty$ with the study sizes held constant because this scenario is not entirely fair to the ensemble learner.
+For $P > N_k$ and sufficiently large $K$, the merged learner will be in a low-dimensional setting where the number of samples exceeds the number of predictors, while the ensemble learner will remain in the high-dimensional setting.
+As $K \to \infty$, the bias term approaches 0 for the merged learner, assuming $\lambda/K \to 0$, but not for the ensemble learner, which suggests that when $K$ is sufficiently large, merging will always yield lower mean squared prediction error than ensembling.

 In general, the transition points for least squares and ridge regression depend on the design matrix of the test set.
 However, the test design matrix drops out when it is a scalar multiple of an orthogonal matrix.
-For example, this occurs when $p=1$.
+For example, this occurs when $P=1$.